pjechris/Akane/README.md

 iOS developers tend to write all their code into a unique and dedicated ViewController class.
 While this may have been OK some years ago, today native apps become bigger than ever.
 Maintaining a single file is not possible anymore.

-Akane makes you split your code into multiple classes, some of which should familiar:
+Akane makes you split your code into small components which are composed of multiple classes, some of which should familiar:

 - **M**odel
 - **V**iew
 - **V**iew **M**odel
 - ViewController

-Basically, the idea is to move code you used to write into your ViewController to those dedicated classes.

 ### Model